 If you have a legitimate complaint, particularly with your cabin, it doesn’t hurt to see how the cruise may be able to help make up for the issue.

 During a Carnival cruise, we had friends who unbeknownst to them were assigned a stateroom adjacent to the ship’s lively nightclub.
-After the DJ provided for a few sleepless nights on the fun ship, the customers kindly addressed the issue with Guest Relations.
-To help compensate for their misfortune, Guest Relations actually gave them a free cruise cabin upgrade to a suite with a balcony, that was far away from the thumping nightclub.
-Undoubtedly, they slept better.
+After the DJ provided for a few sleepless nights on the fun ship, the passengers kindly addressed the issue with Guest Relations.

 Note: we do not condone or recommend coming up with false complaints to try to better your cruise stateroom situation.
 We were once at the Guest Relations desk and overheard a crabby lady who was making a huge stink about a little bit of dust on the top of her phone and some other very petty issues.
-It felt like she was trying to find complaints in order to get some sort of compensation for free.
+It felt like she was trying to find complaints to get some sort of compensation for free.
 She was grasping at straws and being very rude about it.
 Don’t be that person.

 7) Celebrate Something!

-Are you cruising as part of a honeymoon, anniversary, birthday or something else special?
+Are you cruising as part of a honeymoon, anniversary, birthday, or something else special?
 Sometimes there’s a place for you to mention this when filling out the online check-in forms.
-Or perhaps just work it into conversation with a crewmember.
+Or perhaps just work it into conversation with a crew member.
 They’re always looking for ways to make passengers happy.

 So if you have a large sum of onboard credit that you may not spend during your cruise, it’s worthwhile to inquire with guest relations how much a balcony upgrade would cost.
 Be clear in letting Guest Relations personnel know you’re willing to pay for the cruise cabin upgrade, even though you’ll ultimately be applying your free onboard credit to do so.